jjhoncv/ajk-ui-components/packages/button/README.md

 # @ajk-ui/button

-Button component for ajk-ui components library.
+A flexible and customizable button component for React applications.

 ## Installation